-As the only degree of its kind in NSW, this innovative course will prepare you for the expanding opportunities within forensic mortuary practice.
+As the only degree of its kind in NSW, this innovative program will prepare you for the expanding opportunities within forensic mortuary practice.

 HSC True Reward Early Offer Program